kevlewis08/nyc_parks_check-/README.md

 ## Requirement 2

 Find a way to convert Requirement 1 to HTML.
-Find out what parks you want to include on the webside so you can take the satalite pictures from the "maps" app on your phone and add them to the site.
+Find out what parks you want to include onto the website so that you can make a seperate page to inform the user about the specific park and reveal its ratings that the park was rated from the public.

 ## Requirement 3